ArashRabbani/RandomWalkFracture/README.md

 # How to use?
 Open MATLAB and run "RandomWalkFracture.m".
 You need to replace your 2-D cost image in the "Data" directory.
 Then set the number of desired generations for searching a low cost fracture.
 The file "Fractured.png" will be the output.
 Also, a gif animated image will be saved to show the optimization process.
 # References
--Rabbani, A., Babaei, M., & Javadpour, F. (2020).
+- Rabbani, A., Babaei, M., & Javadpour, F. (2020).
 A triple pore network model (T-PNM) for gas flow simulation in fractured, micro-porous and meso-porous media.
 Transport in Porous Media, 132(3), 707-740.
 ([Link](https://link.springer.com/article/10.1007/s11242-020-01409-w))

--Mhiri, A., Blasingame, T. A., & Moridis, G. J. (2015, September).
+- Mhiri, A., Blasingame, T. A., & Moridis, G. J. (2015, September).
 Stochastic modeling of a fracture network in a hydraulically fractured shale-gas reservoir.
 In SPE Annual Technical Conference and Exhibition.
 OnePetro.

 # Raw image sources:
 - Sandstone image: Gilbert Scott, Kejian Wu, Yingfang Zhou.
 Multi-scale Image-Based Pore Space Characterisation and Pore Network Generation: Case Study of a North Sea Sandstone Reservoir.
 Springer Link.
 2019.